Pioneer-Rocketry/Flight-Computer-v3/README.md

 ##### New Idea

 I think we can get away with using a basic Complementary Filter while on the ground, but once we launch we switch to just intergrating angular velocity.\
 But we need a accurate measurement of the Gyro Bias, and Gyro Drift

+Then you can rotate the accelerometer readings by the attitude, and integrate them to get the position (up until apogee).